TanaroSch/CogVideoUI/README.md

 Before running the model, please refer to [this guide](inference/convert_demo.py) to see how we use large models like GLM-4 (or other comparable products, such as GPT-4) to optimize the model.
 This is crucial because the model is trained with long prompts, and a good prompt directly impacts the quality of the video generation.
+A prompt enhancing template to paste into LLM web interfaces can be generated in the GUI.

 ### SAT